sissaschool/elementpath/README.rst

     >>> selector.select(root)
     [<Element C0 at ...>, <Element C1 at ...>, <Element C2 at ...>, <Element C3 at ...>]

-Public API and some package's internal classes are described into the `elementpath manual on the "Read the Docs" site <http://elementpath.readthedocs.io/en/latest/>`_.
+Public API classes and functions are described into the `elementpath manual on the "Read the Docs" site <http://elementpath.readthedocs.io/en/latest/>`_.

 Contributing